 One of the most difficult things about writing a cover letter is that you may invest a significant amount of time and effort to make it perfect without knowing whether anyone is going to read it or not.

 Writing a cover letter that sets you apart from other candidates is all about planning and the right execution.

-You’ve to make sure that it’s very well written, exhibits your skills, experience and qualities, and doesn’t comprise of any glaring error that may cost you the interview.
+You’ve to make sure that it’s very well written, exhibits your skills, experience, and qualities, and doesn’t comprise any glaring error that may cost you the interview.

 1. The Hiring Manager’s Name